Jane F. Gardner

-Jane F. Gardner (1934 – 28 January 2023) was a British Roman historian, academic, and museum curator.
+Jane F. Gardner (10 March 1934 – 28 January 2023) was a British Roman historian, academic, and museum curator.
 She was emerita professor of Roman History at University of Reading, specialising in Roman law and Roman social history.
 She was a professor at the university from 1993 until her retirement in 1999, having taught there since 1963.
 She was curator of the Ure Museum of Greek Archaeology from 1976 to 1992.

+Early life and education

+Gardner was born in Glasgow on 10 March 1934 to a mixed Protestant-Catholic working-class family: her father, who had left school at 12, worked for the London, Midland and Scottish Railway while her mother (who had no secondary education) looked after their family.
+While at school, Gardner won first prize in Glasgow's Hutcheson Trust Bursary examination; she later won a Ferguson Fellowship to study Classics at the University of Glasgow, where she matriculated in 1951.
+She was awarded the Cowan Blackstone Medal in 1953, and graduated with a first-class MA in 1955.
+From there she went on to study for a second degree in Literae Humaniores (Classics) at Lady Margaret Hall, Oxford, graduating in 1962 with a double first.

 Career

-Gardner studied Classics at the University of Glasgow.
-She was awarded the Cowan Blackstone Medal in 1953, and graduated with an MA in 1955.
-From there she went on to study Literae Humaniores at Lady Margaret Hall, Oxford, graduating in 1962.
-From 1962 to 1963 she taught Greek and Roman History at University College, Cardiff (now Cardiff University), followed by two years teaching Classics and English at Forest Fields Grammar School in Nottingham.
+From 1962 to 1963 Gardner taught Greek and Roman History at University College, Cardiff (now Cardiff University), followed by two years teaching Classics and English at Forest Fields Grammar School in Nottingham; she also taught Classics at Kendrick Girls School in Reading.

 Gardner joined the Classics Department at the University of Reading in 1963, at first as a part-time lecturer.
 Over the following 36 years she was promoted several times, becoming assistant lecturer in 1964, lecturer in 1966, senior lecturer in 1988 and finally professor in 1993.
 In that time she held a Leverhulme Trust Research fellowship (1995–96) and was also curator of the Ure Museum of Greek Archaeology (1976–92).

 Between 1976 and 1979, Gardner was a member of the Council of the Society for the Promotion of Roman Studies.